 The Vermont Job Gap Study Phase I, conducted by the Peace & Justice Center in 1997, sought to derive the living wage for various household categories in this mostly rural state.
 In determining the appropriate living wage, the authors included estimates for certain basic expenses: food, housing, child care, transportation, health care, clothing, household and personal expenses (miscellaneous goods and services), and insurance.
-The authors estimated the monthly cost of these expenses from survey data provided by federal agencies such as the U.S. Department of Agriculture (USDA), the Department of Housing and Urban Development (HUD), the Department of Transportation and the Department of Social and Rehabilitation Services and the Vermont Health Care Authority.
+The authors estimated the monthly cost of these expenses from survey data provided by federal agencies such as the U.S. Department of Agriculture (USDA), the Department of Housing and Urban Development (HUD), the Department of Transportation and the Department of Commerce.
+State-specific data was obtained from the Vermont Department of Social and Rehabilitation Services and the Vermont Health Care Authority.